-- High school diploma or a recognized high school graduation equivalent is required for admittance. - Applicants must be at least 18 (or 17, with written parent or guardian approval, and must turn 18 before their expected HCI graduation date or before beginning any externships or clinicals, whichever comes first). - Applicants must prove their academic readiness by achieving the required test score(s) for their intended program, as described in the Academic Readiness policy later in this section. - Several programs have specific criminal background and drug screening requirements for admissions and/or in order to meet graduation requirements.
-Please refer to the Criminal Background and Drug Screening policy later in this section for full details. - Students applying to programs offering distance education classes will complete an Online Readiness Assessment, will receive the Distance Education System/Technology Requirements document, and must attend an orientation for online students. - Applicants are informed of their acceptance status within 15 days after all required information is received and the applicants' qualifications are reviewed. - Upon acceptance into the school, applicants who are enrolling will complete an enrollment agreement. - Students may apply for entry at any time.
+- High school diploma or a recognized high school graduation equivalent is required for admittance. - Applicants must be at least 18 (or 17, with written parent or guardian approval, and must turn 18 before their expected HCl graduation date or before beginning any externships or clinicals, whichever comes first). - Applicants must prove their academic readiness by achieving the required test score(s) for their intended program, as described in the Academic Readiness policy later in this section. - Several programs have specific criminal background and drug screening requirements for admissions and/or in order to meet graduation requirements.
+Please refer to the Criminal Background and Drug Screening policy later in this section for full details. - Students enrolling in the Electrical Technician and Commercial Refrigeration, Heating & Air Conditioning programs must provide evidence that they have a valid, current driver's license.
+Potential employers in these fields require applicants to possess a valid, current driver's license.
+This admissions requirement can only be waived at the discretion of the President. - Students applying to programs offering distance education classes will complete an Online Readiness Assessment, will receive the Distance Education System/Technology Requirements document, and must attend an orientation for online students. - Applicants are informed of their acceptance status within 15 days after all required information is received and the applicants' qualifications are reviewed. - Upon acceptance into the school, applicants who are enrolling will complete an enrollment agreement. - Students may apply for entry at any time.
 Students are responsible for meeting the requirements of the catalog in effect at the time of enrollment. - Re-entry students are subject to all program requirements, policies, and procedures as stated in the school catalog in effect at the time of re-entry.
 All re-entering students must sign a new enrollment agreement.